A Pure Demand Operational Semantics with Applications to Program Analysis: Proofs

 For the variable lookup rules, since $\sfrags$ includes all possible fragments of the actual run by assumption, there will be some stitching of those fragments that realizes this actual stack, resulting by induction in the analogous value returned. \end{proof}

 \aisaa*

-We are currently calling the above only a conjecture because it is delicate to show that stubbings are invariably infinite cycles which will never be provable in the $\vdasha$ rules.
-Here is an outline of a proof.
+We are currently calling the above only a conjecture because it is delicate to show that stubbings are invariably infinite cycles that will never be provable in the $\vdasha$ rules.
+Here is an outline of how a proof could go.
 The intuition is that the visited set $\visited$ is fully caching all previous "questions" asked on the current proof path, and the \ruleref{Stub} rules will only activate if the \emph{exact} same question is asked on the same path, indicating that we must be constructing an infinite proof tree which is not a proof in an inductive proof system.
 The stack fragments $\sfrags$ need to be placed in the visited set to guarantee the question is exactly the same.
-Besides the stubbing non-proof case, it is not hard to see that any individual run of the $\vdasha$ rules is realized as one deterministic slice of the nondeterministic set of runs of the $\vdashaa$ rules.\snote{The $\expr_1$ lookup subgoal is not put in the visited set, need to address that.
-Note that I think we could give that subgoal the same $\visited \cup\{\la\ev^\lab, \stk_0, \sfrags_1\ra\}$ kind of thing to guarantee it would not cycle.}
+Besides the stubbing non-proof case, it is not hard to see that any individual run of the $\vdasha$ rules is realized as one deterministic slice of the nondeterministic set of runs of the $\vdashaa$ rules.